godotengine/godot-docs/tutorials/engine/pausing_games.rst

 -  **Inherit**: Process depending on the state of the parent, grandparent, etc. The first parent that has a non-Inherit state.
 -  **Stop**: Stop the node no matter what (and children in Inherit mode).
-Paused or not this node will not process.
+When paused this node will not process.
 -  **Process**: Process the node no matter what (and children in Inherit mode).
 Paused or not this node will process.